 For example, if your teenage son has just passed his test and wants to insure his first car, he must be listed as the main driver.
 If you claim that you are the main driver, but you rarely drive the car, this is known as fronting and is not allowed.

 Insurance companies take many factors into account when they work out the price of your car insurance.

 So this means the cost can vary from one person to another depending on their age, driving ability, the type of car they drive, where they live etc.

 You can keep the cost of your car insurance down by doing some simple things like:

 - Buying a car with a lower insurance group

 You may think that as third party insurance provides less cover that it may be cheaper than comprehensive insurance, but this isn't always the case.
 Drivers who take out third party insurance are often greater risk takers, so that's reflected in the price of the cover.

 See how comprehensive car insurance from LV= compares to other well-known insurance companies.

-*The estimated cost of repairing the damage is more than 50% of the manufacturer’s list price (including taxes and accessories) when the damage or loss happened; or it’s stolen and not recovered.
+*If you or your partner are the first and only registered keeper and the estimated cost of repairing the damage is more than 50% of the manufacturer’s list price (including taxes and accessories) when the damage or loss happened; or it’s stolen and not recovered.